aimms/how-to/Articles/351/351-app-initialization-termination-with-libraries.rst

 Running the ``InitTerm`` app
 -----------------------------

-Opening the app in AIMMS developer, and pressing the ``Bye`` button in the opened WinUI page results in the following ``visit.txt`` file:
+Opening the app in AIMMS Developer, and pressing the ``Bye`` button in the opened WinUI page results in the following ``visit.txt`` file:

 .. code-block:: none
     :linenos: